Scope of this statement

 - Untitled Frames (1.2.2, 1.2.4) - embed videos are not displaying titles/alt text.
 This is an ongoing issue with the plugin that powers this feature and we will resolve once a patch is made available

 - Reflow (1.4.10) - at 200%, 400% and in mobile view, the expanded menu overlaps with content on the webpage.
 This should be fixed by Autumn 2021

-- Keyboard (2.1.1) - The expanded menu referred to above also has issues relating to there being no focus on 'Back to top menu' or on the menu close icon when the cookie banner is active.
+- Keyboard (2.1.1) - The expanded menu referred to above also has issues relating to there being no focus on 'Back to top menu', or on the menu close icon when the cookie banner is active.
 This should be fixed by September 2021

 Not applicable at the present time.

 Content that’s not within the scope of the accessibility regulations

 - Our email sign-up form is based on code from a third-party application.
 We are looking at options to make this more accessible